Ornithogalum umbellatum: Distribution and habitat

-A native of most of Europe, North Africa and western Asia, Ornithogalum umbellatum has been adopted as an ornamental garden plant from where it has escaped and naturalised widely in North America, where it is considered an aggressive noxious weed of lawns, gardens and no-till agricultural land, which can be difficult to eradicate.
+A native of most of Europe, North Africa and western Asia, O. umbellatum has been adopted as an ornamental garden plant from where it has escaped and naturalised widely in North America, where it is considered an aggressive noxious weed of lawns, gardens and no-till agricultural land, which can be difficult to eradicate.
 In Europe its range extends from Ireland and Portugal in the west, Italy in the south, north to parts of France and east to Turkey and the Levant.

 O. umbellatum prefers damp habitats, being found along rivers, streams, and lower, wet areas of pastures.
 It is tolerant to shade and soil type.

 Ecology

 Life cycle

 Ornithogalum umbellatum is thermoperiodic, requiring a cold winter to complete its life cycle.
 It first appears in early spring as tufts of leaves, prior to flowering (proteranthous), which occurs in late spring (May–June), the leaves fading prior to blooming.
 It reproduces by its bulbs, which form many offsetting bulbils that can be dispersed by water.
 Like many bulb plants from temperate regions, a period of exposure to cold is necessary before spring growth can begin.
 This protects the plant from growth during winter when intense cold may damage it.
 Warmer spring temperatures then initiate growth from the bulb.
 O. umbellatum spreads aggressively in clumps by means of these offsets.